 Symptoms of Functional Incontinence

-Functional incontinence is a condition in which the person does not reach the bathroom on time for urinating.
+Functional incontinence is a condition in which the person does not reach the bathroom on time to urinate.
 The reason may be poor mobility or the surroundings may not be familiar to the person.
 The symptoms of functional incontinence are given below:

-- person may have a normal functioning bladder
+- the person may have a normal functioning bladder

 - leakage of urine before the person could enter the bathroom